-The lithium ion battery has an interior electronic protection circuit, which is adapted to the charger and the bicycle.
-The battery temperature is monitored at all times.
-The battery is protected against deep discharge, overcharging, overheating and short circuit.
+- The battery has an interior electronic protection circuit, which is specifically designed for the charger and the pedelec. - The battery temperature is monitored at all times. - The battery is protected against deep discharge, overcharging, overheating and short circuits by Electronic Cell Protection (ECP).

 In the event of a hazard, a protective circuit switches the battery off automatically.
-The battery also switches to sleep mode for self-protection when not used for a longer period.
-If the remaining battery capacity is low, the following systems are gradually switched off in the following order:
+In the event of a hazard, a protective circuit switches the battery off automatically.